-Portions of this AIF are disclosed in the Management's Discussion and Analysis of the Company for the year ended December 31, 2022 (the "2022 MD&A") which is filed under the Company's SEDAR profile at www.sedar.com and is incorporated by reference into this AIF.
+Portions of the Management's Discussion and Analysis of the Company for the year ended December 31, 2023 (the "2023 MD&A") and the annual audited consolidated financial statements for the years ended December 31, 2023 and 2022 (the "2023 Consolidated Financial Statements") referred to in this AIF are incorporated by reference herein.
+The 2023 MD&A and 2023 Consolidated Financial Statements are filed under the Company's SEDAR+ profile at www.sedarplus.com.